pjnalls/pjnalls.github.io/README.md

 ## Reference

-Initial workspace and file structure setup provided by [this repository](https://github.com/samteb/Angular-7-Webpack-4)
+Initial workspace and file structure setup cas be accessed at [this repository](https://github.com/samteb/Angular-7-Webpack-4).